ikunetwork/WhitePaper/README.md

 * **NME:** $2.6 billion/15 years =  $173 million per year spend.

-The scientific probability of a rediscovered drug achieving approval is 30%, at a cost of 10 - 100 million \(avg. $55 million\) over 5 years,

-China: $15 million 5 years.

-* **IKU US:** ~55 million/5 years = ~ $11 million per year spend.
+The scientific probability of the IKU model (China, Rediscovery, Rare Disease) averages out to approximately $3 million per year spend:

-* **IKU China:** 15 million/5 yaers = 3 million per year spend
+* **IKU:** $15 million/5 yaers = 3 million per year spend

 By design, the IKU model is much less expensive in capital and time, with significantly greater probability of scientific success.
-We anticipate these global clinica trial efficiencies to surpasspass the longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.
+We anticipate these efficiencies allow for longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.

 ### The IKU Network

 The mission is to establish the IN as a public utility for bio R&D, driving efficiency through global capital formation and decentralized liquidity pools.
 The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
 The IN will operate with a core objective to establish and facilitate the IN, create IKU, maintain the IN reserve and evangelize R&D efficiencies.
-In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc. Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.
+In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc. [Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.]

 ## The Network Economy